TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-api-extractor.md

 ```

 * Does that really work?
 No it doesn't.
 Turns out that this was introduced in API Documenter v7.24 a couple of months ago.
 Prior to that the output used Markdown tables.
 This has [broken](https://github.com/microsoft/rushstack/issues/4586) lots of Markdown publishers and the change is likely to be rolled back.
+* I downgraded to v7.23.38 and regenerated the Markdown.
+As expected all the tables use Markdown syntax throughout.
+* Ran through local Jekyll publishing and all the links are converted to html, no garbled markup.
+Suffixes are still `.md` however.
+* Back to checking my Jekyll setup.
+Facepalm moment.
+I'd forgotten that I tried using relative links between blog posts when I was setting things up.
+That doesn't work.
+I'd left things with relative links disabled.
+Relative links is part of the default Github Pages setup.
+Once I removed the leftovers from my experiments it worked correctly.